yokeshgajendran/website-traffic-analysis-tableau/README.md

 ## 📌 Project Overview

 This is a personal portfolio project where I took on the scenario of a data analyst supporting a fast-growing e-commerce client in understanding their website performance.
-The goal is to support data-driven decision-making by visualizing key web metrics — including traffic source performance, user engagement levels, conversion cycles, and bounce patterns — in a single, interactive interface.
+The goal is to support data-driven decision-making by visualizing key web metrics — including traffic source performance, user engagement levels, conversion cycles, and bounce patterns, in a single, interactive interface.

 The dashboard is designed for four primary user groups: **Digital Marketing Managers**, **Content Strategists**, **SEO Analysts**, and **Business Stakeholders**, each of whom can interact with filters to extract insights relevant to their role.